quantsingularity/BlockScore/code/README.md

 ## Overview

 The code directory contains the core implementation of the BlockScore platform, a comprehensive credit scoring and financial assessment system built on blockchain technology.
-This directory houses all the source code components that power the BlockScore ecosystem, including artificial intelligence models, backend services, blockchain smart contracts, and web frontend interfaces.
+This directory houses all the source code components that power the BlockScore ecosystem, including artificial intelligence models, backend services and blockchain smart contracts.
 Each component is organized into its own subdirectory with specific responsibilities and integration points with other parts of the system.

 ## Directory Structure

-The code directory is organized into four main subdirectories:
+The code directory is organized into three main subdirectories:

 ### AI Models